Tracey (EastEnders): Other appearances

-In Tracey: A Day in the Life, It's revealed that Tracey hasn't spoke to her son, Tom (Oliver Llewellyn Jenkins), in some years after he moved closer to his father, however he makes an appearance at Tracey's 60th birthday party.
-Tracey’s friend, Sameera (Rekha John-Cheryian), who organised the part, invites Tom to stay the night, to which he accepts.
-He makes a secret phone call, telling the person on the other end of the line that their 'little issue' may now be sorted.
-The next day, Tracey questions Tom about his wife, Angela, and their boys and he tells her everything is fine.
-When he comes to Walford with his mum, he reveals that he is in debt, and Tracey realises he was just using her to access extra money.
-She shuts him out, before having a chat with Elaine Peacock (Harriet Thorpe), and decides to give him some money.
-Tom then meets with a mystery woman, who asks if he's told Tracey about her.
+In Tracey: A Day in the Life it's revealed that Tracey hasn't spoken to her son Tom (Oliver Llewellyn Jenkins) in some years after he moved closer to his father, however he makes an appearance at Tracey's 60th birthday party.
+Tracey’s friend Sameera (Rekha John-Cheryian), who organised the party, invites Tom to stay the night which he accepts.
+He makes a secret phone call, telling the person on the other end of the line that their 'little issue' may now be resolved.

+The next day Tracey questions Tom about his wife Angela and their boys, and he tells her everything is fine.
+When he and Tracey come to Walford he reveals that he is in debt, and she realises he was just using her to access extra money.
+She shuts him out before having a chat with Elaine Peacock (Harriet Thorpe) and deciding to give him some money.

+Tom then meets with a mystery woman who asks if he's told Tracey about her.
 Tom tells the woman they have to wait for the right time.
 It's soon revealed that this woman is Molly (Aretha Ayeh), Tom's new girlfriend.
-Molly reveals that Angela and Tom divorced the prior year, and even that Molly is now pregnant.
-Tracey is hurt that Tom hadn't told her sooner, but after a chat, where Tracey tells Tom that his dad cheated on her, the two reconcile.
-Tom and Molly tell Tracey they're having a baby girl, and invite her over to a baby shower with Molly's parents.
-Tracey later heads to the Vic.
-Where Sameera sets her up on a date with Ethan (David Merchant), another long term friend of hers.
+Molly reveals that Angela and Tom divorced the prior year and that Molly is now pregnant.
+Tracey is hurt that Tom hadn't told her sooner but after a chat, where Tracey tells Tom that his dad cheated on her, the two reconcile.
+Tom and Molly tell Tracey they're having a baby girl and invite her over to a baby shower with Molly's parents.

+Tracey later heads to the Vic where Sameera sets her up on a date with Ethan (David Merchant), another long term friend of hers.